EricZimmerman/evtx/evtx/Maps/!!!!README.md

 Just about everything in the `<System>` element is normalized by default, but if you want to include anything from there you can do so using the techniques we will see below.

-In most cases, the data in the <EventData> block is what you want to process.
+In most cases, the data in the `<EventData>` block is what you want to process.
 This is where xpath queries come into play.

-So let's take a look at a map to make things a bit more clear.
+So let's take a look at a Map to make things a bit more clear.

-In the example below, there are four header properties that describe the map: who wrote it, what its for, the Channel, and the Event ID the map corresponds to.
+In the example below, there are four header properties that describe the Map: who wrote it, what its for, the Channel, and the Event ID the Map corresponds to.

-The Channel and Event ID property are what make a map unique, not the name of the file.
-As long as the map ends with '.map' it will be processed.
+The Channel and Event ID property are what make a Map unique, not the name of the file.
+As long as the Map ends with '.Map' it will be processed.

 The Channel is a useful identifier for a given log type.
 It can be seen in the `<Channel>` element ("Security" in the example above).

 The Maps collection contains configurations for how to look for data in an events EventData and extract out particular properties into variables.
-These variables are then combined and mapped to the event record's first class properties.
+These variables are then combined and Mapped to the event record's first class properties.

-For example, consider the first map, for `UserName`, below.
+For example, consider the first Map, for `UserName`, below.

 The `PropertyValue` defines the pattern that will be used to build the final value that will be assigned to the UserName field in the CSV.
 Variables in patterns are surrounded by % on both sides, so we see two variables defined: `%domain%` and `%user%`

-In the map entries `Values` collection, we actually populate these variables by giving the value a name (domain in the first case) and an xpath query that will be used to set the value for the variable (`"/Event/EventData/Data[@Name=\"SubjectDomainName\"]"` in the first case).
+In the Map entries `Values` collection, we actually populate these variables by giving the value a name (domain in the first case) and an xpath query that will be used to set the value for the variable (`"/Event/EventData/Data[@Name=\"SubjectDomainName\"]"` in the first case).

-When a map is processed, each map entry has its `Values` items processed so the variables are populated with data.
+When a Map is processed, each Map entry has its `Values` items processed so the variables are populated with data.
 Then the `PropertyValue` is updated and the variables are replaced with the actual values.
 This final PropertyValue is then updated in the event record which then ends up in the CSV/JSON, etc.

 It is that simple!
 Be sure to surround things in double quotes and/or escape quotes as in the examples.
-When in doubt, test your map against real data!
+When in doubt, test your Map against real data!

 NOTE!
-The filenames for maps should be in the following format:
+The filenames for Maps should be in the following format:

-Channel-Name_Provider-Name_EventID.map
+`Channel-Name_Provider-Name_EventID.Map`

-Where Channel is EXACTLY what is in the XML <Channel> element with any '/' characters, hyphens, or spaces replaced with a hyphen.
-Hyphens are the catch all for each element of the map filename.
+Where Channel is EXACTLY what is in the XML `<Channel>` element with any '/' characters, hyphens, or spaces replaced with a hyphen.
+Hyphens are the catch all for each element of the Map filename.

 Only underscores should separate each element (Channel Name, Provider Name, EventID).
 Hyphens separates words.
 Underscores separate elements.

-For example, for Event ID '201' and Channel 'Microsoft-Windows-TaskScheduler/Operational' the file should be named:
+For example, for Event ID `201` and Channel `Microsoft-Windows-TaskScheduler/Operational` the file should be named:

-`Microsoft-Windows-TaskScheduler-Operational_Microsoft-Windows-TaskScheduler_201.map`
+`Microsoft-Windows-TaskScheduler-Operational_Microsoft-Windows-TaskScheduler_201.Map`

 `Provider` is now mandatory.
 Provider is used at the header level and looks like this:

 `Provider: "Microsoft-Windows-Power-Troubleshooter"`

-This lets you further narrow down when a map will be used.
-Every map will have a working example of this now.
+This lets you further narrow down when a Map will be used.
+Every Map will have a working example of this now.

 As of v06 or so, you can also add optional properties such as `Lookups`.

 Lookups allow you to define lookup tables that match one value and replace them with another.
-Here is an example, also from System_1.map:
+Here is an example, also from `System_Microsoft-Windows-Kernel-General_1.Map`:

 Lookups:
 ```